NeasterDev/review-site/README.md

 ## Usage

-Also from the root directory, use '`npm run develop` and the development environment will start.
+Also from the root directory, use `npm run develop` and the development environment will start.
 (You will also need the necessary environment variables)

 ## License